Home of English Grammar

 7. She neither wrote nor phoned.

-8. ‘I don’t like cricket.’
-‘I don’t either.’
+8. “I don’t like cricket.”
+“I don’t either“

-9. I have invited neither of them.
+9. I have invited neither of them, so they won’t be at the party.

-11. I called them both but neither answered the phone.
-12. I tried to solve the puzzle twice but failed both times.
+12. I tried to solve the puzzle twice, but failed both times.

 • Share